dolthub/chat-bot-profanity-filter/README.md

 ## chat-bot-profanity-filter
 A simple python script that pulls data from the [bad-words DoltHub dataset](https://www.dolthub.com/repositories/Liquidata/bad-words) to censor bad words between a user and the command line ChatBot.
+The goal of this example is to demonstrate how Dolt makes it simple to build data driven applications that pull live datasets, and do not introduce the prospect of latency.
+They also do not require users to maintain data infrastructure.

 ### Try it for yourself: